Your browser is out-of-date!

 New York, NY (December 5, 2024)—Renault recently asked UK singer Sinéad Harnett to record inside its new 5 E-Tech electric vehicle for a promo video, and while the company mistakenly claims it’s the first track ever recorded in a car (not even close), it’s still a fun experiment.

-Good gear was used for the project—the unnamed engineer in the passenger seat used Apple Logic Pro to record the proceedings and we spotted an AKG logo on the back of the microphone’s shock mount; given the silver band around the center, we’re guessing it was an AKG C214 large-diaphragm condenser.
+The video reveals that good gear was used for the project, too—the unnamed engineer in the passenger seat used Apple Logic Pro to record the proceedings and we spotted an AKG logo on the back of the microphone’s shock mount; given the silver band around the center, we’re guessing it was an AKG C214 large-diaphragm condenser.

 In a press statement, Adam Wood, Managing Director, Renault UK, noted, “Sinéad’s world-first re-recording and mixing of her hit single is the perfect way to showcase its capabilities.”

-Cutting in a car is pretty well-documented, however—back in 2017, Rolls-Royce had Skepta record in a sleek Phantom VIII winding through the Swiss Alps.
-The company pulled the clip after social media wags noted the grime star hadn’t worn a seatbelt, but the clip still survives elsewhere online.
+Cutting in a car is pretty well-documented, however—back in 2017, Rolls-Royce had UK grime superstar Skepta record in a sleek Phantom VIII as it wound through the Swiss Alps.
+The company pulled the video after social media wags noted Skepta hadn’t worn a seatbelt, but the clip still survives elsewhere online.

 A few years earlier in 2014, Chevrolet invited Midwest rockers The Gentlemen Mutineers to record in a Chevy Impala (check our coverage here).
 For the clip, lead singer Frankie Turner belted into a Blue Microphones Snowball while Grammy award-winning engineer Mark Pastoria of Harmonie Park Studios captured the result on his laptop computer.